The Best Water Bottle Review

 Criteria for Evaluation

-We scored all ten bottles using the results from five criteria: ease of use, taste, durability, ease of cleaning, and weight.
-Below we summarized how we tested within each criterion and highlighted the best and worst contenders.
+We scored all 13 bottles using the results from five criteria: ease of use, taste, durability, ease of cleaning, and weight.
+The most important area that we focused on was ease of use because that is what separates one bottle from the next each time you use it.
+Besides carrying these bottles around for three months, we put them through various tests indoors.
+Below we summarize how we tested within each criterion and highlight the best and worst contenders.

 Ease of Use

-Overall, the wider the mouth, the easier to fill, but also the more difficult it was to drink from.
-Somewhat of a surprise, we really enjoyed drinking from the AVEX Brazos.
+In general, the wider the mouth, the easier to fill, but also the more difficult it was to drink from.
+Somewhat of a surprise, we really enjoyed drinking from the AVEX Brazos Autoseal Stainless.
 The AUTOSEAL lid mechanism works very well, allowing users to get a quick and easy gulp without unscrewing any caps; it also passed our leak test.
-The Klean Kanteen Classic scored well here as well, since it's simple and easy to use.
-The width of the opening is wide enough for easy filling and ice cubes, but small enough to drink from without spilling.
-Lifefactory performed well here too.
-We liked drinking out of glass the best, and this bottle's shape felt great in our hands.
+The Klean Kanteen Vacuum Insulated scored well here as well, since it was simple and easy to use.
+The Klean Kanteen Classic scored lower because of the Sport Cap, which we found to be difficult to drink from.
+On both Klean Kanteen bottles, the width of the opening was wide enough for easy filling and ice cubes, but small enough to drink from without spilling.

-The CamelBak eddy lost points here because it failed the leak test and only provides a slow flow of water.
+The CamelBak Eddy lost points here because it fails the leak test and provides only a slow flow of water.
 Although it didn't leak a huge amount, it was more than we would want ending up on our laptops/phones.
 The straw design was quick to use, but did not allow for satisfactory gulps.
 It's for sipping, not gulping, which we found annoying when we needed water the most (like during workouts).
-The Platy PlusBottle lost points since it's awkward to drink from and easy to knock over.
+The Platypus SoftBottle lost points since it's awkward to drink from and easy to knock over, while the Lifefactory Glass lost points because the shape of the spout sent water up our nose if we weren't careful when tipping the bottle back to drink quickly.
+The carrying handle of the Contigo Thermalock was awkward to use and strangely shaped, discouraging us from using it when carrying the bottle around.

 Not only do we want to hydrate using our water bottles, we also want the water to taste good.
 Some bottles imparted flavors on the liquids they contain, a characteristic that we definitely did not appreciate.
 And if you store liquids like flavored drink mixes and coffee in a bottle for a day, some bottles will retain that taste and pass it on to the next thing you put in the bottle, even after washing.